bnnadi/confida-service/POSTGRES_UPDATE_SUMMARY.md

 - `setup_dev_database.py`: Automated setup script

 ## 🎉 **Status: COMPLETE**
-The InterviewIQ service now uses PostgreSQL as the default development database, ensuring production parity and eliminating potential migration issues when deploying to production.
+The Confida service now uses PostgreSQL as the default development database, ensuring production parity and eliminating potential migration issues when deploying to production.

 **Next Steps**: Ready to proceed with authentication implementation using the PostgreSQL development environment.